ankitects/faqs/src/changing-the-font.md

 - To change the font you see when reviewing, please see [here](https://docs.ankiweb.net/templates/styling.html).
 - To change the font you see when adding or editing, please click the "Fields" button.
 - To change the font in rows of cards in the browser, please click the "Cards" button, then "More", and then "Browser Appearance".
 - For buttons, menus and so on, Anki uses your system font settings, so you can alter the size by adjusting the system font scale.
-If you wish to override the font only in Anki, you'll need to install [this add-on](https://ankiweb.net/shared/info/1431333984) and then alter the fontHeight line, changing f.pixelSize() to a number like 16.
+If you wish to override the font only in Anki, you can install the [Change Interface Font](https://ankiweb.net/shared/info/1431333984) add-on and then alter the fontHeight line, changing f.pixelSize() to a number like 16.

 <h2>AnkiMobile</h2>